-10. Investment in shares
+13. Investment in shares

-Pursuant to the licensing agreement to build a battery plant in Norway, the Company purchased 850 shares, or approximately 6.4% of the shares of Miljobil Grenland AS, the Electric Vehicle company located in Norway.
+Pursuant to the licensing agreement to build a battery plant in Norway, the Company purchased 850 shares, or approximately 6.4% of the shares of Miljobil Grenland AS, an Electric Vehicle company located in Norway.
 The investment was completed on December 8, 2008.
-During the quarter ended March 31, 2009, a Plan of Merger was presented whereby Miljobil Grenland AS, will merge with Miljo Innovasjon AS, the battery plant company and carry on business as Miljo Innovasjon AS.
-Miljo is currently attempting to arrange financing to fund its operations.
+During the quarter ended March 31, 2009, a Plan of Merger was presented whereby Miljobil Grenland AS would merge with Miljo Innovasjon AS, the battery plant company, and carry on business as Miljo Innovasjon AS.
+Such merger has now been completed.